 Mr. Akoak: Thank you, Mr. Speaker.
-Good afternoon colleagues, everyone watching TV.
-It's nice to see a minister promoting his portfolio by using his attire, where the "CH" stands for "Community Health."
+Good afternoon, colleagues and everyone who is watching TV.

+Mr. Speaker, it's nice to see a minister promoting his portfolio by using his attire, where the "CH" stands for "Community Health."

 Mr. Speaker, my questions are for the Minister of Justice.